-We are building a schoolhouse and playground for our new Frog Song Montessori Preschool and Dharma School – our nationally-recognized Buddhist Sunday school program.
-The site will also be a “living” campus for area schools (Portland State University, Portland Community College, Madison High School and neigboring elementary schools) to study conservation and ecology, and conduct field research.
+We are building a schoolhouse and playground for our new Frog Song Montessori Preschool and Dharma School–our nationally-recognized Buddhist Sunday school program.
+The site will also be a “living” campus for area schools (Portland State University, Portland Community College, Madison High School and neighboring elementary schools) to study conservation and ecology and to conduct field research.

 A Cohousing Community

 Developing a residential community for those committed to sustainable living, spiritual growth, and harmony

 Siskiyou Cohousing is building a 31-unit residential community on 2-acres of Siskiyou Square that will bring families together with a common interest in sustainability, spirituality, diversity, and environmental stewardship.
 There will be a central community house, social activities and connection to activities on the land.

 Integrating holistic, innovative environmental systems to deal with residual effects of the site’s former uses

 Once a landfill for construction waste, and before that a rock quarry, Siskiyou Square was neglected for decades before Dharma Rain purchased it in 2012.
 Working with grants from the EPA and others, we have invested in stormwater management and methane mitigation systems, and we have improved the top soil to prepare the land for its new uses.

 Creating vibrant and resilient native habitat and preserving open space at a crucial link in Northeast Portland’s largest green area